sensiolabs/GotenbergBundle/docs/pdf/MarkdownPdfBuilder.md

 ```

 ### headerFile(string \$path)
-HTML file containing the header.<br /><br />As assets files, by default the HTML files are fetch in the assets folder of your application.<br />If your HTML files are in another folder, you can override the default value of assets_directory in your<br />configuration file config/sensiolabs_gotenberg.yml.<br />
+HTML file containing the header.<br /><br />As assets files, by default the HTML files are fetch in the assets folder of your application.<br />If your HTML files are in another folder, you can override the default value of assets_directory in your<br />configuration file config/sensiolabs_gotenberg.yml.<br /><br />Warning: Assets (css, images, etc...) cannot be parsed and loaded dynamically.<br />Assets can still be loaded using https://gotenberg.dev/docs/convert-with-chromium/convert-html-to-pdf#assets.<br />

 > [!TIP]
 > See: [https://gotenberg.dev/docs/convert-with-chromium/convert-html-to-pdf#header--footer](https://gotenberg.dev/docs/convert-with-chromium/convert-html-to-pdf#header--footer)